k97/jnana/_work/sonymusic.md

 ## What did I learn?

-- Multilingual support involving different languages was a hard problem to solve when working with mutli-device support.
+- Multilingual support involving different languages was a hard problem to solve when working with multi-device support.
-- Geolocation features took us multiple iteration to provide a seamless experience with application.
+- Geolocation features took us multiple iterations to provide a seamless experience with the application.
 - Currency conversion between different locations was a hard problem to solve and presenting values in decimal precision was important to the users, which we then improved through user validation sessions.